toshism/gotestit/README.md

 ## Current status
 Works for me...

-- +I've only used it with nose test runner.+ Works with nose and pytest
+- ~I've only used it with nose test runner.~ Works with nose and pytest
 - It expects tests to be name `test_` followed by the filename the test covers.
 - It does not expect any specific directory structure.